 We considered the historical trends in currency exchange rates and determined that it was reasonably possible that changes in exchange rates of 10% could be experienced in the near term.
 If the U.S. dollar weakened by 10% as of December 31, 2015 and December 31, 2016, the amount recorded in AOCI reflecting spot-to-spot foreign currency rate changes related to our foreign exchange contracts before tax effect would have been approximately \$221 million and \$920 million lower as of December 31, 2015 and December 31, 2016, and the total amount of expense recorded as other income (expense), net, would have been approximately \$203 million higher in the year ended December 31, 2015 and \$14 million lower in the year ended December 31, 2016.
-If the U.S. dollar strengthened by 10% as of December 31, 2015 and December 31, 2016, the amount recorded in accumulated AOCI related to our foreign exchange contracts before tax effect would have been approximately \$1.5 billion and \$1.0 billion higher as of December 31, 2015 and December 31, 2016, and the total amount of expense recorded as other income (expense), net, would have been approximately \$313 million and \$13 million higher in the years ended December 31, 2015 and December 31, 2016.
-In both scenarios, the change in the value recorded in AOCI would be expected to offset a corresponding foreign currency change in forecasted hedged revenues when recognized.
+If the U.S. dollar strengthened by 10% as of December 31, 2016, the amount recorded in accumulated AOCI related to our foreign exchange contracts before tax effect would have been approximately \$1.5 billion and \$1.0 billion higher as of December 31, 2015 and December 31, 2016.
+If the U.S. dollar strengthened by 10% as of December 31, 2016, and the total amount of expense recorded in accumulated AOCI related to our foreign exchange contracts before tax effect would have been approximately \$1.5 billion and \$1.0 billion higher as of December 31, 2015 and December 31, 2015.
+In both scenarios, the change in the value recorded in in AOCI would be expected to offset a corresponding foreign currency change in forecasted hedged revenues when recognized.